"Tech Rap" by Jovany Aguirre, 7th Grade, 2011-2012 [Click on player.]

 2009-2010:

 Resumes For RYSS: Eighth grade students were asked to explore their past up to now via a resume to begin to prepare for entry into high school as Freshmen.
-During the process, there was a realization that came to the forefront that their participation in and contributions to the educational process along with various achievements and accomplishments over the past eight or nine years had merit and meaning towards their futures as they continued through high school and on to college.
+During the process, there was a realization that their participation in and contributions to the educational process along with various achievements and accomplishments over the past eight or nine years had merit and meaning for the future as they prepared to enter high school.

 Early Texas History ...
 Field Trip to Somerville: Eighth grade students traveled to Somerville, Texas at the invitation of Mayor Don "Skipper" Murray II to see Texas Longhorn cattle, eat "Sloppy Joes" at Somerville Lake, and tour the Somerville Area Museum to experience Early Texas History.
 The trip was arranged by Tom R. Chambers, Technology Applications Teacher at RYSS via Dr. Pete Pederson, Curator of the museum and Barbara Pederson, City Administrator.